All Episodes

 What did the CIA know?

-Sydney, you've been watching all of this, not just the part about General Flynn.
+Sidney, you've been watching all of this, not just the part about General Flynn.

-Um, do you hear anything about a grand jury?
+Number one, do you hear anything about a grand jury?

 Number two, do you believe there would be likely lawsuits if this is vacated?

-And number three, what about that other agency or agencies that we're hearing about like the CIA and Brennan and Clapper.
+And number three, what about that other agency or agencies that we're hearing about, like the CIA and Brennan and Clapper?

 I mean, as soon as I saw all this unfolding as a relatively knowledgeable member of the public, even I realized it was run like a counterintelligence operation to unseat a foreign government, essentially.

-And they went and ceded information that they wanted to come back through the system as if it were legitimate information, whether it's Russian disinformation or whether it was created by Melly Orden, Glenn Simpson at Fusion GPS, the FBI and the State Department and the CIA all knew it was false.
+Whether it's Russian disinformation or whether it was created by Nellie Orr and Glenn Simpson at Fusion GPS, the FBI and the State Department and the CIA all knew it was false.

 So it really doesn't even matter at that point.

-Uh you know, they should not have gone forward with any of it because they made it up and they knew it was false.
+You know, they should not have gone forward with any of it because they made it up and they knew it was false.

-Well, uh we haven't even discussed that yet.
+Well, we haven't even discussed that yet.

-We've got to um before we're gonna be able to do get this vacated.
+We've got to be able to.

-Um Sydney will join us on Hannity tonight.
+Sidney will join us on Hannity tonight.

 I think John's on with us also.

-Amazing work, both of you, dead on accurate.
+Amazing work, both of you.

 You were right.